-- Ensure that the rear bumper is free of snow, ice, mud, dirt and debris to keep the ParkSense® system operating properly. - Jackhammers, large trucks, and other vibrations could affect the performance of ParkSense®. - When you turn ParkSense® OFF, the instrument cluster will display "PARK ASSIST SYSTEM OFF."
-Furthermore, once you turn ParkSense® off, it remains off until you turn it on again, even if you cycle the ignition key. - When you move the shift lever to the REVERSE position and ParkSense® is turned OFF, the EVIC will display "PARK ASSIST SYSTEM OFF" message for as long as the vehicle is in REVERSE.
+Ensure that the rear bumper is free of snow, ice, mud, dirt and debris to keep the ParkSense® system operating properly.

+- Jackhammers, large trucks, and other vibrations could affect the performance of ParkSense®. - When you turn ParkSense® OFF, the instrument cluster will display "PARKSENSE OFF" Furthermore, once you turn ParkSense® off, it remains off until you turn it on again, even if you cycle the ignition key. - When you move the shift lever/gear selector to the REVERSE position and ParkSense® is turned OFF, the EVIC will display "PARKSENSE OFF" message for as long as the vehicle is in REVERSE. - ParkSense®, when on, will reduce the volume of the radio when it is sounding a tone.

-- ParkSense®, when on, will MUTE the radio when it is sounding a tone. - Clean the ParkSense® sensors regularly, taking care not to scratch or damage them.
+- Clean the ParkSense® sensors regularly, taking care not to scratch or damage them.
 The sensors must not be covered with ice, snow, slush, mud, dirt or debris.
 Failure to do so can result in the system not working properly.
-The ParkSense® system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/bumper. - Use the ParkSense® switch to turn the ParkSense® system OFF if objects such as bicycle carriers, trailer hitches, etc. are placed within 12 in (30 cm) from the rear fascia/bumper.
-Failure to do so can result in the system misinterpreting a close object as a sensor problem, causing the "SERVICE PARK ASSIST SYSTEM" message to be displayed in the EVIC.
+The ParkSense® system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/ bumper. - Use the ParkSense® switch to turn the ParkSense® system OFF if objects such as bicycle carriers, trailer hitches, etc. are placed within 12 in (30 cm) from the rear fascia/bumper.
+Failure to do so can result in the system misinterpreting a close object as a sensor problem, causing the "PARKSENSE UNAVAILABLE SERVICE REQUIRED" message to be displayed in the EVIC.